Mat Fraser is a legend in the CrossFit community.

 Why Is Matt Fraser Leaving Crossfit?

-Fraser has decided to retire sooner than later, as doing so at the prime of his career would mean walking away on a positive note.
+Matte Fraser is leaving CrossFit sooner than later because doing so at the prime of his career would mean walking away on a positive note.

 Are You Going to Try Mat's Workout & Diet Plan?